Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

-In Section~\ref{SectionPPResults} we review the following important invariance properties of $\IAThree$.
-First, $\IAThree$ is torsion free (\cite{BaumslagTaylor:Center} and see \cite{Vogtmann:OuterSpaceSurvey}).
-Next, if $\phi \in \IAThree$ then the conjugacy class of any element or free factor of $F_n$ which is $\phi$-periodic is fixed by~$\phi$ \SubgroupsTwo.
-Finally, every virtually abelian subgroup of $\IAThree$ is abelian \cite{HandelMosher:VirtuallyAbelian}, which we sometimes emphasize by writing ``(virtually) abelian'' in the context of a subgroup of $\IAThree$.
-In various theorems we often restrict to subgroups of $\IAThree$ in order to have these properties, and in applying such theorems we achieve this restriction by replacing a subgroup by its intersection with $\IAThree$.
+$\IAThree$ has useful invariance properties (Section~\ref{SectionPPResults}): it is torsion free (\cite{BaumslagTaylor:Center}, \cite{Vogtmann:OuterSpaceSurvey}); if $\phi \in \IAThree$ then any $\phi$-periodic conjugacy class of an element or free factor of $F_n$ is fixed by~$\phi$ (see \SubgroupsTwo); every virtually abelian subgroup of $\IAThree$ is abelian \cite{HandelMosher:VirtuallyAbelian}, which we invoke by writing ``(virtually) abelian''.
+To achieve these properties we often restrict a subgroup to its intersection with $\IAThree$.